JackD-FP/streetview_scrape/README.md

 ```
 //@includepath "/C/Program Files/Adobe/Adobe Photoshop 2022/Presets/Scripts/"
 ```
-Assuming your Photoshop did not have a custom install, just make use `Adobe Photoshop 2022` bit of the script is correct to your version of PS.
+Assuming your Photoshop did not have a custom install, just make sure `Adobe Photoshop 2022` bit of the script is correct to your version of PS.

 This script is pretty versitile, although the python script above produces `jpg` images, you can use this JS script for other projects too.
 Incase those projects uses images like `png`, you can change that settings in line 26.